Cross of the Bay

 The statue is a bronze cross, and it weighs almost a ton.
 It sits on the ocean floor at 12 meters/ 40 feet and stands alone, not far South of Manchones Reef.
 Inside the cross is a religious figure with its head bent toward the not-so-distant reef.

 The statue stands 3 meters/ 10 feet tall, and fire coral is home along the structure.
-Many Christmas Tree Worms adorn the statue but quickly hide their brightly coloured crowns at the approach of divers.
+Many Christmas Tree Worms adorn the statue but quickly hide their brightly coloured crowns when divers approach.

 The Dive

 The dive begins at the statue by free descent or descent lines.
-The descent lines come and go from the Manchones National Park because big boats pull the buoys off the lines.
+The descent lines come and go from Manchones National Park because big boats pull the buoys off them.

-As you descend, you will see the enormous statue emerge into your view.
-The symbolism of this statue is powerful to the local community, and respect must be given during the dive.
-Good buoyancy is also necessary as the pre-mentioned fire coral can give a mighty sting.
+As you descend, the enormous statue emerges into view.
+This statue's symbolism is powerful to the local community, and respect must be shown during the dive.
+Good buoyancy is also necessary, as the fire coral mentioned earlier can give a mighty sting.

 The head of the figure carved into the bronze cross indicates where to travel for your next stage of the dive; it is slightly inclined toward Manchones Reef.
 The Cross of the Bay deserves 10 minutes of your dive time to explore and photograph, and then the jump from The Cross to Manchones Reef will be another 10 minutes.
 There is not much to see between the two, so it is not worth stopping to explore, but there is always the chance of a transient turtle or ray crossing your path to your reef destination.